CamilleBarbit/IRC/README.md

 ## Important variables

-1) Define the server's port,
+1) The server's port (type : _int_).
-2) Create the master socket (aka the always listening socket) -> This variable is nothing else thant the file decriptor returned by the function socket().
+2) The master socket (aka the always listening socket) -> This variable is nothing else thant the file decriptor returned by the function socket() (type : _int_).
+3) The sockaddr_in structure -> This variable enables to bind the IP address and the port to the socket.

+## Other variables

+1) SOMAXCONN is a global variable that corresponds to the maximum number of pending connection requests queued for any listening socket.
+The minimum value is 1, the maximum value is 2147483647, and the default value is 1024

 ## When does it all start ?